Court show: Early stages of televised court shows

-As television began to transcend radio, the previous era of radio broadcast court programming had waned.
-By 1948, court programming had begun to relocate and appear on television for the first time, and thus, the television court show genre was born.
-In its early stages, television court shows largely followed the same "dramatized" format as radio court shows, though with the new element of physical- and visual-based entertainment.
+As television began to exceed radio's popularity, radio broadcast court programming had waned.
+By 1948, court programming relocated and appeared on television for the first time, officially birthing the television court show genre.
+In the genre's first stages, television court shows largely followed the same "dramatized" format as radio court shows, though with the new element of physical and visual entertainment.
 The vast majority of these court shows were depicted in black-and-white.

 Dramatized court show

-This court show type is a subgenre.
-For its broader, collective genres, see legal drama and dramatic programming.

-In the same way as some films are based on true stories, some featured cases on courtroom dramas are based on real-life cases.
-On the other hand, some are altogether made up, though often drawing on details from actual cases.
-To recreate cases and make them up, staff members working for the court shows would research the country's court cases.
-From the cases they felt would make for captivating television, they derived ideas or simply cases to recreate.
-Typically, the role of judge on these programs was played by a law school professor, an actor, or a retired judge.
+Just as some films are based on true stories, some featured cases on courtroom dramas were based on real-life cases.
+On the other hand, cases could be entirely fictional, though they often drew on details from actual cases.
+To recreate and conceptualize cases, staff members working for the court shows researched the country's court cases and took ideas from the ones that seemed captivating and fitting for television.
+Typically, the role of the judge on these programs was played by a law school professor, an actor, or a retired judge.
 The roles of litigants, bailiffs, court reporters, and announcers were always performed by actors and actresses.
 While some of these court shows were scripted and required precise memorization, others were outlined and merely required ad-libbing.
 In outlined cases, actor-litigants and -witnesses were instructed to never get too far off the angle of the case.
-Under its dramatized format, the early court show genre shared more of a resemblance to legal dramas than the programs that have come to represent the modern judicial genre.
+Under its dramatized format, the early court show genre resembled legal dramas more than the programs that have come to represent the modern judicial genre.